wasted/netflow/README.md

 sadd sender:10.0.0.2/0 2001:db8::/32
 ```

-If you are interested in Redis, check out the [commands](http://redis.io/commands) and [data types](http://redis.io/topics/data-types).
+If you are interested in CQL3, check out [the documentation](http://www.datastax.com/documentation/cql/3.1/cql/cql_intro_c.html).

 ## Running